FAQ for 2020 - 2021 YMCA Out of School Time (OST) Program

 How old does my child need to be to attend before and after school care?

-The YMCA accepts children ages 5-12 years of age.
-Children age 4, turning 5 no later than October 1 of this year, and are currently attending Kindergarten for the 2018/19 school year, can register for the before and after school program.
+The YMCA accepts children ages 5-13 years of age.
+Children age 4, turning 5 no later than October 1 of this year, and are currently attending Kindergarten for the 2020/21 school year, can register for the Out of School Time program.

 Late Drop Off

-It is the parent's responsibility to have the child at the site prior to the group leaving for school or field trips.
-If a child is brought to a field trip location, the parent must sign in the child even if the child has a permission to walk form.
+It is the parent's responsibility to have the child at the site prior to the group leaving for school.
 Please notify the YMCA in advance if you will be bringing a child late.

 Late Pick Up